Two Authors & A Chef

 Book Signing and Sampling FundRAISER at the Home of Jim and Kristin Canty

-No tickets have been configured for purchase, check back soon!
+No tickets available yet, check back soon!

 Thank you for your interest!
 This event is now at capacity, and no further RSVPs are available online or at the door.